Prisma Access ZTNA Connector

 Table of Contents

-denies all access by default, and an administrator must explicitly allow access to a resource using a policy rule, based on our patented User-ID, App-ID, and Device-ID constructs, helping you to reduce the attack surface and the security risks.
+Prisma Access denies all access by default, and an administrator must explicitly allow access to a resource using a policy rule, based on our patented User-ID, App-ID, and Device-ID constructs, helping you to reduce the attack surface and the security risks.
 Once a connection is allowed, we continuously verify the trust of that connection, continuously inspect for security threats, and continuously inspect for data leakage.
-In addition, the private IP addresses of your applications aren’t exposed when you use the
+In addition, the private IP addresses of your applications are not exposed when you use the Prisma Access ZTNA Connector.

 ZTNA Connector Components

-—A Connector Group is a logical grouping of connectors and apps.
+• Connector Groups—A Connector Group is a logical grouping of connectors and apps.
 By adding multiple connectors in a Connector Group, you provide tunnel redundancy and increased bandwidth to the apps within the group.
-Each connector group supports up to
+Each Connector Group supports up to four connectors.

 If you want to provide access to specific apps using different connectors, place the connectors in separate groups.